Get exclusive member benefits & effect social change. Join Today

-Each kidney contains about one million tiny filtering units called nephrons.
-Any disease that injures or scars these filtering units can cause kidney disease.
-Diabetes and high blood pressure can both damage the nephrons.
+Each kidney contains about 1 million tiny filtering units, called nephrons.
+Any disease that injures or scars the nephrons can cause kidney disease.
+Diabetes and high blood pressure can both damage your nephrons.

-High blood pressure can also damage the blood vessels of the kidneys, heart, and brain.
-The kidneys are very vascular—meaning they contain lots of blood vessels.
+High blood pressure can also damage the blood vessels of your kidneys, heart, and brain.
+The kidneys are highly vascularized, meaning they contain lots of blood vessels.
 So, blood vessel diseases are generally dangerous to your kidneys.

 Autoimmune diseases such as lupus can damage blood vessels and can make antibodies against kidney tissue.

-The risk of CKD increases over the age of 65.
-It runs in families.
-It is more likely to occur in African-Americans, American Indians, and Asian Americans.
+The risk of CKD increases for people older than 65 years.
+The condition also runs in families.
+It’s more likely to occur in African-Americans, Native Americans, and Asian-Americans.
 Other risk factors for CKD include:

 CKD doesn’t cause any symptoms until most of your kidney is destroyed.
-Once the kidney is severely damaged, symptoms of CKD could include:
+Once the kidney is severely damaged, the symptoms of CKD can include:

-You may also experience the symptoms of any diseases contributing to your kidney problems.
+You may also have the symptoms of any diseases that are contributing to your kidney problems.

-The diagnosis of CKD begins with a medical history.
-A family history of kidney failure can raise suspicions.
-So can a history of high blood pressure or diabetes.
-However, other tests are needed to confirm a CKD diagnosis.
+The diagnosis of CKD starts with a medical history.
+A family history of kidney failure, high blood pressure, or diabetes may alert your doctor.
+However, other tests are necessary to confirm that you have CKD, such as:

-A complete blood count (CBC) can show anemia.
-Kidneys produce erythropoietin.
-This is the hormone that stimulates the bone marrow to produce red blood cells.
-When the kidney is severely damaged, the ability to produce erythropoietin decreases.
-This causes the decline in red blood cells known as anemia.
+A complete blood count can show anemia.
+Your kidneys make erythropoietin, which is a hormone.
+This hormone stimulates your bone marrow to make red blood cells.
+When your kidneys are severely damaged, your ability to make erythropoietin decreases.
+This causes a decline in red blood cells, or anemia.

 CKD can affect your electrolyte levels.
 Potassium may be high and bicarbonate levels may be low if you have CKD.
 There may also be an increase of acid in the blood.

-BUN can be elevated when the kidney starts to fail.
-Normally, the kidney clears products of protein breakdown from the blood.
-However, after kidney damage, byproducts build up.
-Urea is one byproduct of protein breakdown.
-Urea is what gives urine its odor.
+Blood urea nitrogen can become elevated when your kidneys start to fail.
+Normally, your kidneys clear the products of protein breakdown from your blood.
+After kidney damage, these byproducts build up.
+Urea is one byproduct of protein breakdown and is what gives urine its odor.
 Your doctor may check for buildup.

-As kidney function declines, creatinine increases.
+As kidney function declines, your creatinine increases.
 This protein is also related to muscle mass.

 The kidney and the parathyroid glands interact through the regulation of calcium and phosphorus.
-Changes in kidney function affect the release of PTH.
-This affects calcium levels throughout the body.
+A change in kidney function affects the release of PTH.
+This affects calcium levels throughout your body.

 Additional tests for CKD include:

-Control of underlying problems, such as hypertension and diabetes, can slow the rate of kidney damage.
+Controlling underlying problems, such as hypertension and diabetes, can slow the progression of kidney damage.

-People with CKD/ESRD may be more susceptible to infection if you have CKD or ESRD.
+You may be more susceptible to infection if you have CKD or ESRD.
 Doctors recommend that you get the following vaccinations: